paulrougieux/eu_cbm_hat/README.md

     python -m pip install https://github.com/cat-cfs/libcbm_py/archive/refs/heads/1.x.tar.gz

-Over time it's important to regularly upgrade the 2 packages with:

-    python -m pip install --upgrade eu_cbm_hat
-    python -m pip install --upgrade https://github.com/cat-cfs/libcbm_py/archive/refs/heads/1.x.tar.gz

-In case you need to install the latest development version, use the `--upgrade` parameter and install from the main branch of the gitlab repository.
-That the `--no-dependencies` argument avoids reinstalling all dependencies as well:

-    python -m pip install --upgrade --force-reinstall --no-dependencies https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat/-/archive/main/eu_cbm_hat-main.tar.gz

 By default, the data is located in your home folder.
 You can display the default location where the data should be with these commands in python:

     >>> import eu_cbm_hat
-    >>> eu_cbm_hat.eu_cbm_data_dir
+    >>> print(eu_cbm_hat.eu_cbm_data_dir)
-    >>> eu_cbm_hat.eu_cbm_aidb_dir
+    >>> print(eu_cbm_hat.eu_cbm_aidb_dir)

 |                        | On Unix                 | On windows                              |
 | ---------------------- | ----------------------- | --------------------------------------- |
 | Data                   | `~/eu_cbm/eu_cbm_data/` | `C:\Users\user_name\eu_cbm\eu_cbm_data` |
 | Archive Index Database | `~/eu_cbm/eu_cbm_aidb/` | `C:\Users\user_name\eu_cbm\eu_cbm_aidb` |

+Please create the `eu_cbm` directory at the desired location on your system.
 The model will work once these folders exist on your system.
-Optionally, you can define the environment variables `EU_CBM_DATA` and `EU_CBM_AIDB` to tell the model where the data and AIDB are located.
+If you don't want to use the default location, you can also define the environment variables `EU_CBM_DATA` and `EU_CBM_AIDB` to tell the model where the data and AIDB are located.

-Copy test data to your local `eu_cbm_data` folder (location defined above in python in `eu_cbm_hat.eu_cbm_data_dir`):
+At a python prompt, copy test data to your local `eu_cbm_data` folder (location defined above in python in `eu_cbm_hat.eu_cbm_data_dir`):

     >>> from eu_cbm_hat.tests.copy_data import copy_test_data
     >>> copy_test_data()

+**Load AIDBs and link them to eu_cbm_data**

-Clone the repository containing the AIDB inside your home folder in the parent directory of the path given by `eu_cbm_hat.eu_cbm_aidb_dir`.
+The Archive Index Databases (AIDBs) are stored in a separate git repository that needs to be linked with the eu_cbm_data repository.
+Clone the repository containing the AIDBs inside your home folder in the parent directory of the path given by `eu_cbm_hat.eu_cbm_aidb_dir`.
 Back to the shell (or conda console):

+    cd eu_cbm
     git clone https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_aidb.git

 Before running the model, you need to create AIDB symlinks at a python prompt:

     >>> from eu_cbm_hat.core.continent import continent
     >>> for country in continent: country.aidb.symlink_all_aidb()

+### Upgrade

+Over time it's important to regularly upgrade the 2 packages with:

+    python -m pip install --upgrade eu_cbm_hat
+    python -m pip install --upgrade https://github.com/cat-cfs/libcbm_py/archive/refs/heads/1.x.tar.gz

+You should also update the DATA and AIDB git repositories by pulling latest changes from those repositories.

+In case you need to install the latest development version of `eu_cbm_hat`, use the `--upgrade` parameter and install from the main branch of the gitlab repository.
+That the `--no-dependencies` argument avoids reinstalling all dependencies as well:

+    python -m pip install --upgrade --force-reinstall --no-dependencies https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat/-/archive/main/eu_cbm_hat-main.tar.gz

 ### Installation for development purposes